shaneshuford/interactive-knob-buttons/README.md

 ## 📄 License

-This project is available under a dual license:

-- **Personal/Educational Use**: Free under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-- **Commercial Use**: For commercial applications, please purchase a commercial license through the "Buy Now" button above.

-The commercial license includes:
-- Use in commercial products and applications
-- Priority support
-- No attribution requirement
+You are free to use these components in personal and commercial projects.
+If you find them valuable, consider supporting the project with a donation!

 ## 🙏 Acknowledgments